 Clothes to pack on a Ladakh Trip

-Pack few full sleeves t-shirts (full sleeves help you protect against harsh sun as-well-as harsh cold.)
+Pack a few full sleeves t-shirts (full sleeves help you protect against harsh sun as well as harsh cold.)

-- 3 to 5 Pairs (Depending upon duration of your journey)
+- 3 to 5 Pairs (Depending upon the duration of your journey)

 Carry shorts/tights and full sleeves t-shirt for River Rafting (You may an opportunity)